pmean/build-website/text/05/VoteForMe.md

 -   SW Michigan,
 -   Twin Cities

-I had to prepare a brief biography of myself, so I thought I\'d present the first draft here in case anyone was curious what I have been doing with my career in Statistics.
-I\'m also doing this because the web page where I submitted this information crashed on me and I wanted to place my biography in an accessible location for the appropriate people at the American Statistical Association.
+I had to prepare a brief biography of myself, so I thought I'd present the first draft here in case anyone was curious what I have been doing with my career in Statistics.
+I'm also doing this because the web page where I submitted this information crashed on me and I wanted to place my biography in an accessible location for the appropriate people at the American Statistical Association.

 > **Present Position**
 >
-> Research Biostatistician, Office of Medical Research, The Children\'s
+> Research Biostatistician, Office of Medical Research, The Children's
 > Mercy Hospital, May 1996 to present, with a joint appointment as
 > Associate Professor in the School of Medicine at the University of
 > Missouri, Kansas City.